TREASURIES-U.S. yields slip on doubts over how fast economy can roar

 Market expectations of a further rise in inflation would need evidence of the economy moving past full employment very, very rapidly, said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA LLC.

-"We've probably already reached the peak level of economic activity, and that probably happened in March and April," Ricchiuto said.

-If you don't "reach full peak employment very, very quickly, then you have to rethink, reset your overall expectations on the market," he said.
+If you don't "reach full peak employment very, very quickly, then you have to rethink, reset your overall expectations on the market," he said, adding the U.S. economy probably reached its peak level of activity in March and April.

 The number of Americans filing new claims for unemployment benefits dropped further below 500,000 last week, suggesting job growth picked up this month.
 But companies are desperate for workers, which could affect how quickly the economy grows.